-Why is a USR 3G Cellular Modem or Gateway an ideal replacement for 2G solutions?
+Why is a USR 3G or 4G LTE Cellular Modem/Gateway an ideal replacement for 2G solutions?

-- Easy replacements — The USR 3G cellular modem or gateway can usually be configured for the same functionality as the 2G modem or gateway being replaced.
+- Easy replacements — The USR cellular modem or gateways can usually be configured for the same functionality as the 2G modem or gateway being replaced.

 - The USR3500 3G cellular modem’s embedded application provides high-level programming capabilities that streamlines duplication of the 2G modem’s required operation.

 - The USR3510/USR803510 3G cellular gateway supports functionality common to most 2G gateways, allowing duplication of the 2G gateway’s required operation.